mdancho84/datasciencecoursera/DevelopingDataProducts/slidify/README.md

-# Developing Data Products: Course Project
+# slidify_developing-data-products

+This is the slidify presentation for the Coursera Data Science Specialization: Developing Data Products course.